YanceyOfficial/kai/README.md

 ## Introduction

 Gathering words that you can't recognize and using AI to generate their Chinese explanation, phonetic notation, examples, and quizzes.
-Kai can mark words as `challenging` automatically and alias them to the `challenging words` folder if you can't recognize them by learning more times.
-Then just learn them repeatedly until you totally recognize them.
+If you can't recognize them by learning more times, Kai can sync them to the `challenging words` folder, and just learn them repeatedly until you totally recognize them.
+[Kai-monorepo](https://github.com/YanceyOfficial/kai-monorepo) is the repository for the CMS and backend.

 ## To start developing Kai